balkanpy/gw2dps/README.txt

 the DPS taken by a target.
 To measure your own personal DPS, make sure you are the only one attacking your target.

+USSAGE:
+  Start Guild Wars 2, and wait for it to load into the Character Select Screen before starting the DPS Meter.

 As of v0.5-alpha, there are two DPS values displayes.

 Instant: